ryanklee/think-taink/docs/project_design.md

 ## 6. Experimental Control Panel

-The experimental control panel will serve as a central interface for researchers and users to configure, run, and analyze experiments with the Multi-LLM Think Tank Simulation.
-It will include the following components:
+The experimental control panel serves as a central interface for researchers and users to configure, run, and analyze experiments with the Multi-LLM Think Tank Simulation.
+It includes the following components:

 ### a) LLM Pool Configuration
 - Interface for adding, removing, or modifying experts in the pool